The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 They had known Grant was close, Petersburg would be besieged, yet, Davis had gone to church with the controlled air of one who was determined to assume normalcy.
 To give courage to his people that all was. . .all right.

 But, after reading the note, the Confederate president left his seat and fled down the aisle even as the clergyman was in the midst of his sermon.
 At this, the congregation became restless, spoke in muted whispers, and the society ladies in the front pews rose and stalked out majestically.
-And, for those who remained, the clergyman sent around the collection box, as if to say that Confederate money would still hold on as legal tender.
+And, for those who remained, the clergyman sent around the collection box, as if to say that Confederate money would still hold weight as legal tender.

 St. Paul's Church in Richmond, Virginia.
 Appomattox Court House.
 American Civil War.